David Harbour: Personal life

 Harbour had relationships with Alison Sudol and Julia Stiles.
-Since 2019, he has been in a relationship with singer Lily Allen.
+Starting in 2019, he was in a relationship with English singer-songwriter Lily Allen.
 They made their red carpet debut during the 26th annual Screen Actors Guild Awards.
-The next day they obtained their marriage license, attended by Allen's two daughters, and married on September 7, 2020 in Las Vegas in a wedding officiated by an Elvis impersonator.
-The couple share a Brownstone in Brooklyn and worked with the architect Ben Bischoff.
+They married on September 7, 2020, in Las Vegas in a wedding officiated by an Elvis impersonator.
+The couple shared a Brownstone house in Brooklyn and worked with the architect Ben Bischoff.
+In December 2024, The Telegraph alleged that Allen and Harbour had separated, after Allen's dating profile was reportedly spotted on the exclusive dating app Raya.
+Other reports state that the couple had separated in early 2025.
+After the release of Allen's fifth studio album West End Girl, she stated that it was partially based on the "demise" of their relationship and Harbour's alleged infidelity.

-Harbour previously followed several religions, including Catholicism and Buddhism.
-He is a former believer in the paranormal.

-In an interview with The Guardian on his role in Black Widow in July 2021, Harbour said he was a socialist: "I don't know that there's anyone who could disagree with socialist ideology"; and later, "The idea of a kindergarten-type society where we share things is my ideal society—as opposed to this world where we're hunting and killing and destroying for our own personal hoarding, our own personal greed."
+In an interview with The Guardian on his role in Black Widow in July 2021, Harbour said he was a socialist: "I don't know that there's anyone who could disagree with socialist ideology".
+He elaborated: "The idea of a kindergarten-type society where we share things is my ideal society—as opposed to this world where we're hunting and killing and destroying for our own personal hoarding, our own personal greed."

-Harbour struggled with alcoholism in his past and has been sober since his early twenties.
+Harbour struggled with alcoholism in his past and has been sober since he was 24, after hitting "rock bottom" as he faced homelessness, loneliness and thoughts of suicide.
 He began drinking as a teenager and the habit worsened during college.
 He decided to stop drinking after feeling "very lonely and needing a different direction in my life", and has said, "I enjoy consciousness too much now" to drink again.
 At age 26, Harbour was diagnosed with bipolar disorder.